A marketing campaign based on specials is not a marketing campaign. It definitely isn’t something that builds a brand either.

 Building a Brand Isn’t About Price

-Giving discounts or lowered prices on your products/services will never differentiate you.
+Giving discounts or lower prices on your products/services will never differentiate you.
 That’s something that they taught us in business school.

-If you think your going to beat your competitors on price, you will not last long.
+If you think you going to beat your competitors on price, you will not last long.

 To punch the point home, how many times have you gone to Starbucks to buy a coffee that is 5x more expensive than buying a black coffee from your local donut shop.

 Saying that your marketing cannot be all about price.
 There has to be much more.